Icinga/icingaweb2/doc/security.md

 ## Basics

-IW2 has powerful tools to configure those restrictions for each **user** or **group**.
+IW2 permissions are managed by defining **roles** that grant permissions or restrictions to **users** and **group**.
 There are two general kinds of objects whose access can be managed in IW2:
 **actions** and **objects**.

 ### Actions

-Actions are all the things an IW2 user can do, like changing a certain configuration, changing permissions or sending a command to the Icinga2-Core through the (Command Pipe)[http://docs.icinga.org/icinga2/latest/doc/module/icinga2/toc#!/icinga2/latest/doc/module/icinga2/chapter/getting-started#setting-up-external-command-pipe]. in the monitoring module.
+Actions are all the things an IW2 user can do, like changing a certain configuration, changing permissions or sending a command to the Icinga2-Core through the <a href="http://docs.icinga.org/icinga2/latest/doc/module/icinga2/toc#!/icinga2/latest/doc/module/icinga2/chapter/getting-started#setting-up-external-command-pipe">Command Pipe</a> in the monitoring module.
 All actions must be be **allowed explicitly** using permissions.

 ### Objects